 Flag to indicate that the session should not use resumption with session tickets.

-After the session initialization details on the allowed ciphersuites and protocol versions should be set using the priority functions such as gnutls_priority_set_direct.
+After the session initialization details on the allowed ciphersuites and protocol versions should be set using the priority functions such as gnutls_priority_set and gnutls_priority_set_direct.
 We elaborate on them in Priority Strings.
 The credentials used for the key exchange method, such as certificates or usernames and passwords should also be associated with the session current session using gnutls_credentials_set.

 session: is a